 Best Allium Varieties For The Flower Bed

 March 9, 2019

 Eye-catching and easy to grow, ornamental onions, of the genus Allium, deserve a place in every garden.
-Fall is the best time to plant these deer- and rodent-resistant bulbs.
+Autumn is the best time to plant these long-lived, hardy, deer- and rodent-resistant bulbs.

 Every fall I am seduced into planting more bulbs.
 After 30 years you would think I couldn’t possibly need any more daffodils.
 Maybe not but that doesn’t stop me from planting more.